-The German word Vogelspinne—mygalomorphae, translated literally as bird spider—probably has its origins in an engraving by Maria Sibylla Merian.
+The German word Vogelspinne—a spider of the infraorder Mygalomorphae, translated literally as bird spider—probably has its origins in an engraving by Maria Sibylla Merian.
 The engraving, created from sketches drawn in Surinam, shows a large spider who had just captured a bird.
-However to this day, no cases are known of a mygalomorphae hunting a bird.

 This engraving by Merian of a spider eating a bird also figures in the visual background of Johnson’s play.
 The Dutch web site Museumkennis says that Merian’s engraving was probably correct, but that mygalomorphae only rarely eat birds.

 As their name suggests, Goliath bird-eaters are certainly big enough to eat a bird, although they rarely do, preferring smaller insects and invertebrates.